microshare/microshare.github.io/docs/2/technical/quick-start/advanced-dev-roadmap.md

 #### 5. Data Management/ Workflow

-Finally, you will learn how to manage your data within Microshare.
-Microshare no longer uses Robots for Data Ingestion and Formatting, but the guides will be a great resource to understanding what the new method is doing and how powerfult he applications of Robots can be.
+Finally, you will learn how to manage your data within Microshare®.
+Microshare® no longer uses Robots for Data Ingestion and Formatting, but the guides will be a great resource to understanding what the new method is doing and how powerfult he applications of Robots can be.
 The path of Data management is:

 1. [Data Ingestion](/docs/2/technical/microshare-platform-advanced/data-ingestion/)
 2. [Data Formatting](/docs/2/technical/microshare-platform-advanced/data-formatting/)